 #1: A Baby Sheep is Called a Lamb!

-Baby sheep under a year old are called lambs.
-A female sheep over a year old is called a ewe and a male sheep around the same age is called a ram.
+A baby sheep under a year old is called a lamb.
+A female sheep under a year old is called a ewe lamb until she reaches age one – then she is called a ewe.
+A male sheep under a year old is called a ram lamb – then just a ram.
 A group of sheep is called a flock and a very large group is called a mob.

 #2: Lambs Have Almost 360 Degree Vision

 In general, sheep are prey.
 That means their babies, the lambs, are even more vulnerable to predators.
 Consequently, lambs are born with rectangular pupils that help them see up to 360 degrees around themselves.
 This allows them to evade attackers coming from practically any direction.

 By comparison, humans can only see about 150 degrees with peripheral vision.
 Sheep’s field of vision, on the other hand, can range from 250 to 360 degrees.
 In other words, they can see almost the entire way around them without having to turn at all.

 #3: Lambs Are Born With A Four Chambered Stomach

 A common misconception is that ruminants, which are animals that don’t have to chew their food entirely, have more than one stomach.
 However, that’s not entirely true.
 The truth is that they only have one stomach that has multiple chambers to it.

 Because there are multiple chambers, a baby sheep’s stomach takes up about eighty percent of its body cavity.
 The four chambers of their stomachs are called the rumen, the abomasum, the reticulum, and the omasum.